matsunagalab/tutorial_hmm/README.md

-# Hands-on tutorial for Data-assimilation with Markov state model and hidden Markov modeling
+# Hands-on tutorial on Data-assimilation with Markov state model and hidden Markov modeling

 This repository is a set of Jupyter notebooks to help researchers already familiar with MD simulations lean how to integrate MD and experimental data with Markov state models (MSM) and hidden Markov modeling (HMM).